In Memory - Stanley Burns (abt 2002-2016)

 Wednesday, February 17, 2016 at 10:00 am we lost our buddy Stanley.
 About a month ago, he was diagnosed with Lymphoma, which is a cancer of the lymphatic system.
 We observed it in his left eye and tests revealed it was also in his small intestine.
 We thought we’d have 3 to 4 months before we’d lose him, but the cancer was extremely aggressive and had spread into his jaw, consequently we lost him much sooner than expected.

 We adopted Stanley in the spring of 2004.
-Toni and Pat had gone out to do some shopping and stopped at the Pet Smart in Lone Tree Colorado for some dog food.
-While there they noticed a cat adoption event and went to look at the kittens that were available for adoption.
+Toni (my daughter) and I had gone out to do some shopping and stopped at the Pet Smart in Lone Tree Colorado for some dog food for Toni’s dog, Berit.
+While there, we noticed a cat adoption event and went to look at the kittens that were available for adoption.
 Since we only had Katie (our other cat) and we thought Katie was lonesome, we had been thinking of getting her a companion.
-Toni and Pat thought the kittens were cute, so Toni called John to have him come down and look as well.
+Toni and I thought the kittens were cute, so Toni called John to have him come down and look as well.
 John declined to come down, but about 20 minutes later Toni called again and told John “how can you say no when you haven’t even seen the kittens?”.
 Toni was right, and John being the cat lover he is set off for the Pet Smart.
 Once there John looked at the kittens but was immediately drawn to an adult cat in a cage above the kittens.
 That adult cat was named Stanley.
-We opened the door to the cage, and Stanley immediately climbed into John’s arms, putting his paws around John’s neck and the deal was sealed.
+He opened the door to the cage, and Stanley immediately climbed into John’s arms, putting his paws around John’s neck and the deal was sealed.
 Stanley had found a new home.
 The adoption card said Stanley was 3 years old, but we believe he was about 2 then, so would have been about 14 years old this year.

 Stanley was usually hanging around with his people.
 He followed us around like a puppy dog.
 When John would be working outside it was common for Stanley to watch and follow him from window to window sometimes fighting through the blinds just to stay within eyeshot of John.
 He was our curious and in many respects fearless cat (Katie on the other hand is a scaredy cat).
 We could always tell when something surprised or scared Stanley.
 His tail would poof out like a bottle brush.
 Funny.
 He showed his affection with a head butt or a cold nose to your nose.